What ISO #6346 stands for?

 h) Owner’s name and address (already encoded in container’s mandatory ISO ID)

 i) Timber treatment information

-It displays the name of the chemical product used for treatment of wood (or wood-derived products) as well as period of its validity (effectiveness).
+It displays the name of the chemical product used for the treatment of wood (or wood-derived products) as well as period of its validity (effectiveness).
 Most of these products belong to the class of insecticides and are used to prevent the spread of local species to other geographical regions.
-Their secondary effect is protection of plywood floors from decaying.
+Their secondary effect is the protection of plywood floors from decaying.

-In order to withstand years of exposure to “aggressive” environment (sun, UV, salty moisture and water, freezing temperatures, winds, etc.) without fading or corroding, the CSC plates are typically made from anodized aluminum.
+In order to withstand years of exposure to an “aggressive” environment (sun, UV, salty moisture and water, freezing temperatures, winds, etc.) without fading or corroding, the CSC plates are typically made from anodized aluminum.
 They are bolted to the exterior of the container’s door (usually the left one).

 Both, the ID (CIN) number and valid CSC plate are necessary in order to use cargo shipping containers for the transport of goods oversea (ships) and land (trucks, rail) without any restrictions.
 We hope that you learned what are International Shipping Container Standards and to find out more about legal issues click here!